 College of Education and Professional Studies has a lab for student use.
 You can find more information at Wisconsin Instructional Technology Resource Center.

 There is a national shortage of special education teachers.
 Upon graduation, there are many options for employment, including teaching residential and adult services.
-Our program has a 99% graduate placement rate.

 The website for tuition information is https://uwwcost.uww.edu/